What are Vitamin B9 and Vitamin B12?

 Both vitamins also have their own specific roles in the body; B12 is necessary for good nervous system health, while folate is needed for the breakdown of amino acids1,2.

-Optimal levels of folate and vitamin B12 have been linked to decreased risk of developing cancer, as poor DNA synthesis is the underlying cause of cancer.
+Optimal levels of folate and vitamin B12 have been linked to a decreased risk of developing cancer, as poor DNA synthesis is the underlying cause of cancer.

 In addition, good levels of both vitamins are required to reduce levels of homocysteine, an amino acid in the blood that has been shown to cause cardiovascular disease1.